robang74/redfishos/forum/quick-start-guide.md

 ---
 **THE FOLLOWING PART OF THIS SECTION IS OBSOLETE**

 Even if obsolete, It will remain for a while in order to be reworked as - advanced users section - to introduce the `SSH` / terminal / `qCommand` as universal tools to customize in deep a SFOS smartphone.
-In the meantime, jump to next section which is **mobile data**.
+In the meantime, jump to the next section which is **mobile data**.

 ---

 **manual editing or copy**

-> This solution works with Xperia 10 smartphone serie and might works with others smartphones but not with the XA2 which requires the and for the XA2 the parameters are slightly different as.
+> This solution works with Xperia 10 smartphone series and might work with others smartphones but not with the XA2 which requires the and for the XA2 the parameters are slightly different as.
 Therefore, XA2 users should ignore the following and follow the suplpatcher instructions.
 >
 > *Suggestion source*: @miau